HyenaTube/DreamEditor/README.md

 ## Contributing

 Pull requests welcome.
 If you find a hash value for a field not yet supported, open an issue or PR and include how you verified it.
+If you want anything added i'll take a look at it too.

 ---